ArthurYdalgo/lingo-card/README.md

 ## vite.config.js

 Change the "lingo-card" to the name of the repo when you fork it.
+You'll also need to change it in the `public/manifest.json` file

+# Manifest file

+You can modify the `public/manifest.json` file to fit your needs.
+Also change the `lingo-card` to the name of your repo (in case you're using GitHub pages).
+This is used in case you want to create a better experience for PWAs.

 # Customizing the App